 Insurance Companies Tactics to Delay or Devalue your Claim

-Within the current insurance system, a minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
+Within the current insurance system, they use insurance company tactics to minimize their risk.
+A minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
 One insurance tactic relies on it being hard to prove pain or injury.
 While out of pocket costs for medical treatment are typically easy to prove, verifying pain and suffering presents a greater challenge.
 Since damages for pain and suffering requires a subjective evaluation by the victim, insurance companies exploit the potential for inadequacies that can result from such evidence.
 This often prevents policyholders from getting the compensation they deserve, simply because their injuries go beyond a single instance of provable trauma.

 Even without this implied scrutiny policyholders must face yet another hurdle, Colossus, a computer program that functions as an insurance company’s primary means of analysis.
 Colossus removes human empathy and understanding from the equation by relying entirely on categorical numerical input.
 Therefore, claims that require adjustments for stress, pain, inconvenience, loss of enjoyment of life, or loss of consortium cannot be calculated by this computer data-driven system.